LabO8/nestjs-s3/site/docs/objects.md

 interface PutObjectOutput {
   /**
    * <p> If the expiration is configured for the object (see <a href="https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLifecycleConfiguration.html">PutBucketLifecycleConfiguration</a>), the response includes this header.
 It
-   *          includes the expiry-date and rule-id key-value pairs that provide information about object
+   *          includes the expiry-date and rule-id key-value pairs that provide information about the object
    *          expiration.
 The value of the rule-id is URL encoded.</p>
    */
   Expiration?: string;